xalitoarriaza/help/docs/install-phalcon-2.md

 ### Set Phalcon document root

-Phalcon uses `public` as doc root, you need change that in the fortrabbit Dashboard under for your Apps [Domains]().
+Phalcon uses `public` as doc root, you need change that in the fortrabbit Dashboard under your Apps [Domains]().

 ### Enable Phalcon extension

-As Phalcon is an C Extension, you need to enable it in the Dashboard under your Apps [PHP Extensions](php-extensions#toc-frameworks).
+As Phalcon is a C Extension, you need to enable it in the Dashboard under your Apps [PHP Extensions](php-extensions#toc-frameworks).